micmejia/bible-dump/NKJV/Deuteronomy/Deut 29.md

 the great trials which your eyes have seen, the signs, and those great wonders.

 ###### 4
-Yet the Lord has not given you a heart to [^a]perceive and eyes to see and ears to hear, to this _very_ day.
+Yet the Lord has not given you a heart to perceive and eyes to see and ears to hear, to this _very_ day.

 ###### 5
 And I have led you forty years in the wilderness.
 Your clothes have not worn out on you, and your sandals have not worn out on your feet.